MarkusBiggus/SonnenBackup/README.md

 *led_status* returns "Eclipse Status" text.

 ### State of Charge
-Sonnen batterie reports two State of Charge values, Relative and Usable.
+sonnenBatterie reports two State of Charge values, Relative and Usable.
 The difference between these two values is reported by sensor *depth_of_discharge_limit* (DoD).
 Depth of Discharge reserve is included in *relative_charge* (RSoC) overall values, like *full_charge_capacity*.
 Specific usable values are based on *usable_charge* (USoC), like *usable_capacity*, which do not include the DoD limit reported by sensor *unusable_capacity*.

 Importantly, the *reserve_charge* percent for backup buffer is based on USoC. eg. when sensor *activity_state* is 'standby' USoC equals Backup Reserve Charge, a little less than RSoC.